 This course is an introduction to the methods and techniques of archaeological field research and databases.

-The course starts with lectures series, workshops and introductory practicals, forming the theoretical basis for the course.
-This part is concluded with an examination.
+The first semester consists of lectures series, workshops and introductory practicals, forming the theoretical basis for the course.
+This semester is completed with an examination.

-During the course you practice various field registration techniques (both analogous and digital) and acquire knowledge of databases and statistics.
-This course is followed by Field School 1, in which all acquired skills can be applied.
-You need to pass this course in order to participate in Field School 1.
+During the second semester students practise different field registration techniques (both analog and digital) and acquire knowledge of databases and statistics.
+This course is followed by Fieldschool 1, in which all acquired skills can be applied.

 The course has an introductory character and the acquisition of basic knowledge and skills is the main purpose.
 At the end of the course you have (practical) knowledge of prospecting methods, excavation techniques and databases, and various archaeological field registration techniques.
 You are able to report on different field registration techniques on a basic level.